subatomicdev/binance-futures-cpp/README.md

 ## Examples

 ### Websockets - Monitor Mark Price and Mini Ticker
 This monitors the mark price and mini tickers for all symbols.
-We can use the same callback function here because it's only printing the values.

 ```cpp
 #include <iostream>